rockymadden/delimited/readme.md

 ---

-__In this scenario, we want to ensure all field lengths are consistent (e.g. each field throughout a file has 2 characters):__
+__In this scenario, we want to ensure all field lengths are consistent (e.g. each field has 2 characters):__
 ```scala
 val reader = DelimitedReader("path/to/file.csv")